 Digitally transformed companies are expected to dominate the global economy in 2023 with a 53.3% contribution to worldwide nominal GDP, according to Statista.
 For companies who don’t want to be left behind in the digital age, knowing how to evaluate a data scientist is crucial for their digital transformation strategy.
-This article outlines a few best practices to keep in mind.
+Learn how to evaluate a data scientist with these best practices!

 Traditional methods of assessing data science skills are increasingly inadequate in today’s fast-paced, digital hiring landscape.
-Open-ended questions are no longer sufficient for evaluating technical skill and cultural fit.
+Open-ended questions are no longer sufficient for evaluating technical skills and cultural fit.
 Generalized tests given as take-home assignments fail to consider important factors such as skills relevancy, time to completion, and validity of results, among others.
+Despite this, take-home tests are still necessary as a baseline assessment tool when utilized properly.
+The question remains for recruiters: ask yourself how to evaluate a data scientist practically and efficiently.

 Therefore, companies need to find a way to measure data scientists’ core skills objectively.
 Technical hiring platforms help standardize skill assessment using tests that mimic real tasks such as:

-A dedicated platform for technical recruiting speeds up the evaluation of an applicant pool which can be full of underqualified or inexperienced candidates.
+So, do you know how to evaluate a data scientist fast?
+Having a fast-paced hiring process that accurately assesses candidates is difficult but not impossible.
+This process can be done with technical hiring platforms and tools.
+A dedicated platform for technical recruiting speeds up the evaluation of an applicant pool full of underqualified or inexperienced candidates.
 The platform weeds out unfit applicants through objective testing and leaves a select few for further assessment.
 HR can then present a shortlist of the best candidates for engineers and senior data scientists to interview.
 HR and senior tech talent are freed from the time-consuming assessment of numerous applicants and can focus on their primary duties.

 With an efficient technical recruiting process in place, companies can establish a high-quality, well-vetted remote workforce as tech talent increasingly chooses flexible arrangements with employers.

-A unique aspect of data science assessment is that tests are usually heavy and require specialized tools for data modeling, analysis, and other related tasks.
-Dedicated platforms take care of these technical requirements for individual assessments at scale, allowing companies to accommodate many applicants at a time.
+A unique aspect of how to evaluate a data scientist is that assessment tests are usually heavy and require specialized tools for data modeling, analysis, and other related tasks.
+Dedicated platforms take care of these technical requirements for individual assessments at scale, allowing companies to accommodate many applicants simultaneously.

 Another best practice is to use environments similar to those on the job.
 Best-in-class providers enable this by integrating data science software like Jupyter Notebook and having candidates solve the challenge on the platform.
 Challenges can be supervised or recorded for later review by senior team members.